 A Brief History

 Pat Pendleton (b.
-1952, North Tonawanda, New York) is a multi-disciplinary artist (photography, textiles, collage) working in Angola, NY.
-Primarily an abstract painter (acrylic paint on paper, canvas, and wood), the discoveries and struggles found in a process of layering materials become a kind of interior landscape of color, shape and mark--evidence of the continuous present.
+1952, North Tonawanda, New York) is a multidisciplinary artist (photography, textiles, collage) working in Angola, NY.
+Primarily an abstract painter (acrylic paint on paper, canvas, and wood), the discoveries and struggles found in a process of layering materials become a kind of interior landscape of color, shape and mark--evidence of the continuous present through ongoing transformation and changing elements.

 Small acts and gestures build upon one another to offer the meaning of human experience.
 Making paintings through a process of arranging and layering materials is a way to dialogue with my time and place.
 Objects for contemplation, they are informed by memory, ideas, nature and the senses; discoveries that are a play between action and stillness.
 The Twentieth Century painter, Georgia O'Keeffe signed her letters "from the faraway nearby."
 This idea reminds me of the way painting is a measure of the physical and psychic geography between self and other (person or painting) that is constantly shifting.